First shots fired in the Revolution. “The shot heard ’round

 Moore’s Creek, NC

-North Carolina militia defeated Loyalist Scots inflicting
+North Carolina militia defeated Loyalist Scots inflicting heavy casualties.

 17 Mar.
 1776